Yae-sine/Automate-Project/README.md

 A Python GUI application to design, analyze, and simulate finite automata (DFA/NFA).

-## Features
+## Main Features

-### Core Automata Management
+### Automata Management
 - Object-oriented model with classes for State, Transition, Alphabet, and Automaton
-- Save/load automata to/from JSON files
-- Create, edit, and delete automata with a user-friendly interface
+- Visual creation and editing of automata with support for initial and final states
+- Full automata management (save, load, delete, rename)
+- User-friendly interface to manipulate all aspects of automata

 ### Visualization
-- Interactive graph visualization of automata
+- Interactive visualization of automata as graphs
 - Step-by-step animation of word processing
-- Export visualizations as PNG/SVG images
+- Export visualizations as PNG/SVG images for documentation or presentations

-### Analysis & Transformations
+### Analysis and Transformations
 - Check if an automaton is deterministic, complete, or minimal
-- Convert NFA to DFA (subset construction)
-- Minimize automata (Hopcroft's algorithm)
+- Analyze fundamental properties of automata
-- Complete incomplete automata
+- Automatic transformation of automata (determinization, completion, minimization)
-- Verify equivalence between automata
+- Operations between automata (union, intersection, equivalence checking)

-### Word & Language Processing
+### Word and Language Processing
 - Test if a word is accepted by an automaton
-- Animate word recognition steps
+- Animate the automaton's traversal with the option to save animations
+- Process words with step-by-step visualization of transitions
 - Generate all accepted words up to a given length
-- Perform language operations: union, intersection, and complement
+- Statistics on recognized languages (number of words accepted by length)

 ## Installation